nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `list` followed by delete 2 deletes the 2nd candidate in the candidate list.
 * `find k/bernice k/alex f/name` followed by delete 1 deletes the 1st candidate in the results of the find command.

+**:information_source: Note:** Deleting a candidate from the system deletes his or her scheduled interview (if any) as well.

 ### Bringing a Candidate's Information to the Center Panel : `focus`

 View more details about the Candidate in the middle panel.